smb-h/iirbctf/docs/index.rst

-.. gscmr4cqbir documentation master file, created by sphinx-quickstart.
+.. iirbctf documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-gscmr4cqbir documentation!
+iirbctf documentation!
 ==============================================

 Contents: